irahbt/simple-sourdough/README.md

 ![Home Responsive](./static/images/readme-images/home-responsive.png)
 ## Milestone Project 4: Full Stack Frameworks with Django - Code Institute
-As one of the more difficult trends of the UK lockdown, [Starter](#) aims to simplify the processes involved in baking with sourdough by providing recipes and useful tools of the trade (available for purchase).
+As one of the more difficult trends of the UK lockdown, [Starter](#) is an e-commerce website that aims to simplify the processes involved in baking with sourdough.
+The website offers recipes and useful tools of the trade (available for purchase).
 A number of free recipes are provided, with paid membership required for access to premium recipes.

+**Please use the following card number for test purposes:**
+4242 4242 4242 4242

 ## Table of Contents